darkhelmet/verboselogging/posts/rewrite-git-history-for-make-benefit-of-glorious-internet-tubes-of-the-world.md

 It comes down to:

-pre. git filter-branch —index-filter ‘git rm ~~rcached~~-ignore-unmatch BIGTHING’ HEAD
+pre. git filter-branch —index-filter 'git rm ~~rcached~~-ignore-unmatch BIGTHING' HEAD

 You can replace BIGTHING with a path to a file or folder, and that thing will be purged completely from the repository.
 This rewrites history all